maracn/adop-nginx/README.md

 * LDAP_GROUP_ATTRIBUTE, LDAP object field attribute the defines group appartenence.
 * LDAP_USER_ID_ATTRIBUTE, LDAP object field attribute the defines the user identifier.
 * LDAP_USER_OBJECT_CLASS, LDAP user object class
+* SSL_ENABLED, set to "TRUE" if you would like SSL enabled (note: self-signed certs will be generated if no certs are found).

 # License
 Please view [licence information](LICENCE.md) for the software contained on this image.